harshy23/cube/README.md

 ## 🧑‍🎓 Author

 **Harsh Mishra**
-Built as a full-stack internship assignment for FrameNext Innovations
+Built as a full-stack assignment for FrameNext Innovations

 ---